sashetophizika/hyprscratch/README.md

 ### Scratchpad options:

+* `persist`: makes it so that the scratchpad doesn't get replaced when a new one is summoned.

-* `stack`: makes it so that the scratchpad doesn't hide one that is already present.
+* `cover`: makes it so that the scratchpad doesn't replace another one if one is already present.

+* `sticky`: makes it so that the scratchpad isn't hidden by `clean`.

-* `shiny`: makes it so that the scratchpad is not hidden by `clean spotless`.
+* `shiny`: makes it so that the scratchpad isn't hidden only by `clean spotless`.

-* `onstart`: spawns the scratchpad hidden when the daemon is started.
+* `eager`: spawns the scratchpad hidden when the daemon is started.

 * `summon`: only creates or brings up the scratchpad.

 * `hide`: only hides the scratchpad.

+* `poly`: toggle all scratchpads with the same title

 * `special`: uses the special workspace.
-Ignores all other scratchpad options and is ignored by `clean spotless` and `cycle`.
+Ignores most other scratchpad options and is ignored by `clean spotless` and `cycle`.

 ### Extra hyprscratch commands:

 * `cycle [normal|special]`: cycles between scratchpads (optionally only normal or special ones) in the order they are defined in the configuration file.

+* `previous`: summon the last used scratchpad that is not currently active.

-* `hideall`: hides all scratchpads, useful mostly when stacking multiple of them.
+* `hide-all`: hides all scratchpads, useful mostly when stacking multiple of them.

 * `reload`: re-parses the configuration file without restarting the daemon.